a1v0/a1v0.de/draft-articles/local-login-fails-after-removal-of-dummy-data.md

 First, you'll need access to your instance.
 If you're lucky, you might have SSO set up, giving you an option to gain access that way.

-Alternatively, you'll need to raise a case with NOW Support.
+Alternatively, you'll need to raise a case with NowSupport.
 They'll be able to get you in by disabling MFA.

 Once you're in, re-upload the missing logo to the `sys_attachment` table.
 Then copy the `sys_id` of that record.